TylerHendrickson/go-hitcounter/README.md

 - Tests could be more thorough for `FlexibleHitCounter`.
 - Improved coverage generally.
+- Better code reuse – `flexible.go` essentially copied `immediate.go` and adjusted the `AddHit()`
+mechanics, which isn't very elegant.
-- Could use some examples, such as a server that exposes a configured counter.
+- Could use some code examples, such as a server that exposes a configured counter.
+- README could use a usage demonstration.